Extending rational choice behavior: The decision problem for Boolean set theory with a choice correspondence: Abstract

 \section{Abstract}

-Given a set $U$ of alternatives, a choice (correspondence) on $U$ is a contractive map $c$ defined on a family $\Omega$ of nonempty subsets of $U$.
-Semantically, a choice $c$ associates to each menu $A \in \Omega$ a nonempty subset $c(A) \subseteq A$ comprising all elements of $A$ that are deemed selectable by an agent.
-A choice on $U$ is total if its domain is the powerset of $U$ minus the empty set, and partial otherwise.
-According to the theory of revealed preferences, a choice is rationalizable if it can be retrieved from a binary relation on $U$ by taking all maximal elements of each menu.
-It is well-known that rationalizable choices are characterized by the satisfaction of suitable axioms of consistency, which codify logical rules of selection within menus.
-For instance, \textsf{WARP} (Weak Axiom of Revealed Preference) characterizes choices rationalizable by a transitive relation.
-Here we study the satisfiability problem for unquantified formulae of an elementary fragment of set theory involving a choice function symbol $\choice$, the Boolean set operators and the singleton, the equality and inclusion predicates, and the propositional connectives.
-In particular, we consider the cases in which the interpretation of $\choice$ satisfies any combination of two specific axioms of consistency, whose conjunction is equivalent to \textsf{WARP}.
-In two cases we prove that the related satisfiability problem is \NP-complete, whereas in the remaining cases we obtain \NP-completeness under the additional assumption that the number of choice terms is constant.
+Given the family $\powPlus$ of all nonempty subsets of a set $U$ of alternatives, a choice over $U$ is a function $c \colon \Omega \to \powPlus$ such that $\Omega \subseteq \powPlus$ and $c(B) \subseteq B$ for all menus $B \in \Omega$.
+A choice is total if $\Omega = \powPlus$, and partial otherwise.
+In economics, an agent is considered rational whenever her choice behavior satisfies suitable axioms of consistency, which are properties quantified over menus.
+Here we address the following lifting problem: Given a partial choice satisfying one or more axioms of consistency, is it possible to extend it to a total choice satisfying the same axioms?
+We characterize the lifting of some choice properties that are well-known in the economics literature.
+In addition, we study the decidability of the connected satisfiability problem for unquantified formulae of an elementary fragment of set theory, which involves a choice function symbol, the Boolean set operators, the singleton, the equality and inclusion predicates, and the propositional connectives.
+In two cases we prove that the satisfiability problem is \NP-complete, whereas in the remaining cases we obtain \NP-completeness under the additional assumption that the number of choice terms is constant.